bangslosan/healthkit-titanium-module/README.md

 	var predicate = new datePredicate(startDate, endDate)

-Query object to use with  to query Healthkit for quantity types
+Query object to use to query Healthkit for quantity types

      var Query = function(quantityType, limit, predicate){
             this.quantityType   	= quantityType;